dendronhq/dendron-site/vault/dendron.topic.config.dendron.md

 See [[workspace sync configuration options|dendron.ref.workspace#configuration-options]] for valid options.

 Sets the [[synchronization strategy|dendron.ref.workspace#Workspace: Sync]] for [[workspace vaults|dendron.ref.vaults#workspace-vault]].
 For regular vaults, please use the [[per-vault configuration|dendron.ref.vaults#sync]].

+### autoFoldFrontmatter
+- default: false

+When set to true, Dendron will automatically fold the frontmatter when opening new notes.
+This includes newly created notes, and existing notes that are being opened for the first time in this session of Visual Studio Code.

 ### defaultDailyJournalVault